-The four official Imperial Palace and Gardens are a highlight of Kyoto.
-There are public areas open to the visitors at the main Imperial Palace Park, though an application is required for visiting the palace and Sento Gosho garden within, and also the Katsura and Shugakuin Rikyu properties.
-Tours of the properties are at set times, structured and formal.
-For those wishing to have more casual exploration, we can recommend alternative gardens and villas nearly as beautiful and interesting, such as the Okochi-Sanso Villa in Arashiyama, or secondary places not as well known, such as the sublime Saihō-ji (Koke-dera - or “Moss”) Zen Buddhist Temple.
+The four official Imperial Palace and Gardens are a highlight of a visit to Kyoto.
+Some places are open to the public, some closed, and other require advance permitting, which we can arrange for.
+The main Imperial Palace Park is accessible to all at anytime, though an application is required for visiting the palace and Sento Gosho garden within the park.
+The Katsura and Shugakuin Rikyu properties also require advance permit applications.
+Tours of the imperial properties are at set times, structured and formal.
+For those wishing to have more casual exploration, we can recommend alternative gardens and villas, some nearly as beautiful and interesting, such as the Okochi-Sanso Villa in Arashiyama, or secondary places not as well known, such as the sublime Saihō-ji (Koke-dera or “Moss”) Zen Buddhist Temple.
 Our half- or full-day stroll through Arashiyama also takes in beautiful gardens at the Nanzen-ji Temple, river area, famed bamboo forest, and villas (see below).
 Kyoto is surprisingly plain and urban for travelers expecting a lush setting of Zen temples.
 However, a few luxury properties do provide a bucolic escape within Kyoto (below).

 *Visitor application & permit required